Dhall777/pyrename/README.md

 # PythonFileRenaming
-Bare bones program for file renaming.
+Quick program for file renaming.
+This script saved me lots of time during college.
-I used this often in college; no more renaming bs files during down time!